Estecka/mc-Variants-CIT-wiki/Module Types.md

 As of writting, available variant IDs are, in order: `lucy`, `wild`, `gold`, `cyan`, `blue`.

 ## `custom_data`
-Derives the item variant from a string stored at the root of the `custom_data` component.
+Derives the item variant from a string stored somewhere in the `custom_data` component.
-The key of the element this module will look for must be defined in its parameters.
+The location of the element this module will look for must be defined in its parameters.

 ### Parameters:
-- `nbtKey`: *Mandatory, String.* The key of the element that will be treated as the variant ID.
+- `nbtPath`: *Mandatory, String.* The path to the variant ID, with dot '`.`' separated elements.
 - `caseSensitive`: *Optional, boolean, default to True.* If set to false, will convert the nbt data to lower-case.
-This should be reserved for when you have no control over the data; if you are the data designer, it's recommended to restrict your identifers to the character set `[a-z0-9_.-]`.
+This should be reserved for when you have no control over the data; if you are the data designer, you should restrict yout identifiers to the character set `[a-z0-9_-]`.

 Example:
 ```json